aasalim/DevTemplate/tests/README.md

 This directory is not required.

-The `tests/` directory is reserved for source files related to (non-unit) tests for the project.
+The `tests/` directory is reserved for source files related to tests for the project.

 The structure and layout of this directory is not prescribed by this document.